bbauska/JS-Notes4Pros/README.md

 Sometimes you have a module that you only want to import so its top-level code gets run.
 This is useful for polyfills, other globals, or configuration that only runs once when your module is imported.
 Given a file named test.js:
-console.log('Initializing.')
+console.log('Initializing...')
 You can use it like this:
 import './test'
-This example will print Initializing. to the console.
+This example will print Initializing... to the console.
-Section 57.7: Exporting multiple named members const namedMember1 = .
+Section 57.7: Exporting multiple named members const namedMember1 = ...
-const namedMember2 = .
+const namedMember2 = ...
-const namedMember3 = .
+const namedMember3 = ...
 export { namedMember1, namedMember2, namedMember3 }

 GoalKicker.com – JavaScript® Notes for Professionals